EisenhowerYu/DTLEquity2022/README.md

 # DTLEquity2022

 ## Description
 A code written on Python for my submission in the DTL Equity Research Challenge 2022.
 Data is taken from the yfinance API library, and processed through pandas, numpy and statsmodels.tsa.stattools.
-Attached is a Word file containing the report, a .ipynb file containing the program, an Excel file containing the financial statements analysis.
+Attached is a .pdf containing the report, a .ipynb containing the program, an .xlsx file containing the financial statements analysis.

 ### How to Use
 Simply run the .ipnyb file